-Prior to the flight, FMs will provide MVSs with mission intent for the flight that will be under their supervision.
+Prior to the flight, FMs will provide MVSs with mission intent for the flight under their supervision.
 The mission intent will contain "... all available information concerning that flight." (§ 91.103).
 This will include weather, charge and/or fuel (for hybrid electric) requirements, NOTAMs, temporary flight restrictions, known ATC delays, aircraft takeoff and landing performance (e.g., maximum allowable payload per the flight conditions such as density altitude), etc.

 MVSs will review the mission intent and either accept or reject it.
-If an MVS accepts the mission intent, they will accept the legal equivalency of the PIC responsibility for the operation and safety of the aircraft and become the final authority for making, or, if the source of a modification is external, approving changes to the mission intent and its execution.
-If the MVS, FM, supporting automation, or ATC identifies the presence of a hazard or future inefficiency (e.g., weather, traffic congestion, airborne traffic), an adjustment to mission intent may be necessary prior to departure or during flight.
+If an MVS accepts the mission intent, they will be responsible for the operation and safety of the aircraft and become the final authority for making or, if the source of a modification is external, approving changes to the mission intent and its execution.
+If the MVS, FM, supporting automation, or ATC identifies the presence of a hazard or future inefficiency (e.g., weather, traffic congestion, airborne traffic), an adjustment to mission intent may be necessary prior to departure or during the flight.